samuelpearce/BibleWorksToUnicode/README.md

 If you are contributing font conversions, please use the following sites:

-**What Unicode character is this?** https://www.babelstone.co.uk/Unicode/whatisit.html
+**What Unicode character is this?**
+https://www.babelstone.co.uk/Unicode/whatisit.html

-For example, in GREEK KORONIS `᾽` in some fonts looks exactly the same as RIGHT SINGLE QUOTATION MARK `’`.
-It’s important to use the correct letter, even though it looks the same!
-Copy and paste characters into the above website to confirm the character.
+For example, some fonts display GREEK KORONIS `᾽` exactly the same as RIGHT SINGLE QUOTATION MARK `’`.
+Although they look the same, from a code point of view, it’s a different character.
+Copy and paste characters into the above website to confirm the character code is what you expect.
+Note: sometimes letters are not named correctly.
+You'll have to lookup guidance.

-Character
+**Character lookups**
 https://www.compart.com/en/unicode/

-Good for listing character sets from different languages
+Good for listing character sets.